News & Media

 A photo of a drone during a rainstorm

-08 January, 2024 Robots, drones and AI, oh my: Navigating the new frontier of military medicine
+Monday, January 08, 2024 Robots, drones and AI, oh my: Navigating the new frontier of military medicine

 In the rapidly evolving landscape of military medicine, the integration of autonomous drones and robotic technology marks a turning point, heralding a transformative era in battlefield care.